There are so many fun, free and unexpected things to do in Milwaukee, Wisconsin.

 They also have games that you can play as a family.
 We always have a great time with our family when we go to a brewery together!

-Hey it is historic so yes another brewery tour is on the list with your family.
+Hey, it is historic – so yes, another brewery tour is on the list with your family.
 The building is amazing and the tour will give you more history on the city of Milwaukee and beer which do go hand in hand.
+If you want to continue learning about the Pabst family head to the Pabst Mansion!

 The Miller Park baseball stadium is a little outside of downtown which is nice since it is easier to get in and out of the stadium.
 There is a TGI Friday’s restaurant that is in the stadium so you can eat during a game (may be hard to get seats) or else go on a day when there isn’t a game and you can eat there and look out over the stadium.

-Milwaukee is filled with a variety of restaurants from super fancy to kid friendly.
+Milwaukee is filled with a variety of restaurants from super fancy to kid friendly, focusing on food, drinks and fun.
 Here are a few that we checked out when we were there.

 There are a few of these throughout the city.
 It is a unique restaurant with yummy comfort food and good drinks.
 We really enjoyed the hash-brown options.